AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/create-scorecard.md

 product-area: system-administration
 navigation-topic: configure-system-defaults
 title: Create a scorecard
 description: A scorecard measures how well a project aligns with the previously established criteria of a portfolio.
 A scorecard often reflects an organization's mission, values, and strategic goals.Portfolio managers usually define the scorecard questions and answers to ensure they are meaningful and valuable during project prioritization and selection.
-An Adobe Workfront administrator builds the scorecards based on the recommendations from portfolio managers.
+An [!DNL Adobe Workfront] administrator builds the scorecards based on the recommendations from portfolio managers.
 author: Caroline
 feature: System Setup and Administration
 role: Admin